smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-drive-growth.md

 However, there are a few reason why your content might hinder growth rather than drive it, including:

-* you don't understand who your customers are and what they need (see first chapter)
+* you don't understand who your customers are and what they need
 * your feel pressured by team members/departments to create certain content
 * you feel that websites should be arranged in a certain way (or the many people you consult have strong views on how a website should look, often opposing!)
 * you have something really important to say about your business and that deserves top billing